Ishan-Jaidka/Ishan-Jaidka/README.md

 [<img src="linkedin.png" alt="LinkedIn" height=40 />](https://www.linkedin.com/in/ishanjaidka/)

-I have too many hobbies, including:
+I have lots of hobbies, including:
+- 💻 Learning about new technologies
 - 🔧 Working on cars
 - 🎿 Skiing
 - ☕ Coffee